 - 1. The Agency may grant tax exemptions as hereinafter set forth to any Qualified Project which has been or will be assisted by the Agency pursuant to a straight lease transaction (as defined under Section 854(15) of the Act) or financed by the issuance of Agency bonds, notes or other evidences of indebtedness with respect thereto including: - a.
 All projects authorized under the Act. - b.
 All types of housing contingent upon the Agency issuing two (2) findings: - 1.
 The proposed housing project will create employment opportunities in the County. - 2.
 The proposed housing project will prevent economic deterioration in the County. - c.
 All types of commercial projects including Brownfields and Adaptive Reuse Projects, - d.
 Tourist Destination Projects. - e.
 All other projects the Agency is authorized or empowered to provide tax exemptions to. - 2.
-In order to receive any tax exemptions, the Agency will have the right, in its sole discretion and in accordance with applicable provisions of the New York State General Municipal Law, to determine whether a project is a qualified project.
-When evaluating whether a project is qualified for financial assistance, in addition to the applicable laws of New York State, the IDA will consider project factors such as:
+In order to receive any tax exemptions, the Agency will have the right, in its sole discretion and in accordance with applicable provisions of the New York State General Municipal Law, (GML), to determine whether a project is a qualified project.
+When evaluating whether a project is qualified for financial assistance, the Agency may consider the criteria set forth in GML Section 874